giantswarm/rfc/merging-configmaps-gitops/README.md

 - Change in the intended design in app platform
 - Only sidestepping the issue, not really resolving it
 - Only one layer of overwrites possible

+## Future work

+The ideal solution would be to support the desired usecase in `kustomize` directly.
+The maintainers of `kustomize` have already stated that they would approve of several proposals for this feature.
+Unfortunately the maintainers do not have the resources to handle the implementation currently, so we should check from our side if we can help in the future.